 - Black calla lily (reminiscent of grave sites)

 - Aeonium zwartkop

 - Black Coral elephant ear

 - Black Prince coleus

 Other options might be plants with sinister-shaped leaves or rambunctious growth habits.
 Big plants, like Gunnera, offer the shaded gloom necessary for a spooky garden and their sheer size envelops the area and brings in notions of giants and monsters.
 The toothy leaves help too.

 Additional Spooky Garden Ideas

 Listing your needs and drawing up a plan can help the design organically mature into your vision.
-A little tongue in cheek goes a long way to keeping the area from being scary, but developing into a place of peace and reflection instead.
+A little tongue in cheek goes a long way to keep the area from being scary but developing into a place of peace and reflection instead.